YoshihideShirai/sagemath-vscode-devcontainer/README.md

 ### Preparation

-1. Create a repository from `Use this template`.
+1. Create a repository from this template repository of `Use this template`.
-2. Open this repository in VSCode.
+2. Open this created repository in VSCode.
 3. Press `F1` and select `Dev Containers: Open Folder in Container...`.

 ### Usage